quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

-{{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other packet, and for every packet (for a short while) when reordering is observed.
+{{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other packet, and for every packet when reordering is observed.
 This simple mechanism does not allow a sender to signal its constraints, which in turn limits what a receiver can do to delay acknowledgements and reduce acknowledgement frequency.
 This extension provides a mechanism to solve this problem.

 # Negotiating Extension Use